 We are a group of geneticists, neuroscientists, and computer scientists who are passionate about discoveries of novel targets and models for mental illness through innovation at the confluence of computational, genetic, and genomic methods.

 The Kumar Laboratory is located at the Jackson Laboratory in Bar Harbor, Maine.
-We study neural circuits in the brain whose misregulation leads to behavioral abnormalities including addiction, attention deficit and hyperactivity disorder, and depression.
-Using mouse molecular genetics as foundation, and a combination of biochemistry, physiology, and imaging techniques we dissect these complex behaviors in mammals.
+We study neural circuits in the brain whose misregulation leads to behavioral abnormalities including addiction, attention deficit hyperactivity disorder, and depression.
+Using mouse molecular genetics as a foundation, and a combination of computational, biochemistry, physiology, and imaging techniques, we dissect these complex conditions in mammals.

 Primarily, we use functional genomic approaches in mice to identify genes and pathways that regulate these behaviors.
 We seek to develop better models of human diseases that can be used by the biomedical research community for therapeutics.
 Recently, we have applied machine learning and artificial intelligence methods to understand animal behavior at high spatial and temporal resolution, objectively, and over long periods of time.
 Our work has been published in numerous high impact journals such as Science, eLife, Nature Communications Biology, among others.

 Vivek directs year 3 of the Short Course on the Impacts of Sleep and Circadian Biology on Alzheimer’s Disease and Aging

 Year 3 of the R13 course was a success!
 Thank you to all who attended. https://www.jax.org/education-and-learning/education-calendar/2023/10-October/impacts-of-sleep-and-circadian-biology-on-alzheimers-disease-and-aging 2023_CC_Impacts of Sleep flyer v4...